verekia/js-stack-from-scratch/tutorial/01-node-yarn-package-json/README.md

 🏁 Run `node .` in this folder (`index.js` is the default file Node looks for in a folder).
 It should print "Hello world".

+**Note**: See that 🏁 racing flag emoji?
+I will use it every time you reach a **checkpoint**.
+We are sometimes going to make a lot of changes in a row, and your code may not work until you reach the next checkpoint.

 ## `start` script

 Running `node .` to execute our program is a bit too low-level.
 We are going to use an NPM/Yarn script to trigger the execution of that code instead.
 That will give us a nice abstraction to be able to always use `yarn start`, even when our program gets more complicated.